konimarti/toml.c3l/README.md

 Compatible with TOML version [v1.0.0](https://toml.io/en/v1.0.0).

 It also comes with a TOML validator CLI tool.
-The validator tool can be compiled from the project root directory with `c3c build cmd/tomlv.c3 *.c3`.
-`tomlv` will validate a TOML config file that is read from stdin.
+The validator tool can be compiled with `c3c build tomlv`. `tomlv` will validate a TOML config file that is read from stdin.

 ### Usage